eng-bf/shipvillan-win/SQUIRREL-SETUP.md

 ## Troubleshooting

-### "squirrel.exe not found"
+### "squirrel.exe not found" or "Update.exe not found"

-Run the download script:
+Run the download script to get all required tools:
 ```powershell
 .\download-squirrel.ps1
 ```

+This downloads all Squirrel tools to the `tools/` folder, including:
+- `squirrel.exe` - Main tool
+- `Update.exe` - Required for packaging
+- And 20+ other supporting files

 ### "Access denied" when running squirrel.exe